-thewindop has designed a product to capture wind speed and other environmental data at inaccessible points of interest, such as beaches and islands.
-The solar powered device can send data to the cloud from anywhere in the world with mobile phone coverage
+thewindop, winner at Scotland’s first IoTUK Boost event, has designed a product to capture wind speed and other environmental data at inaccessible points of interest, such as beaches and islands.
+The solar powered device can send data to the cloud from anywhere in the world with mobile phone coverage.

 Taking measurements every second, the device provides near real-time information on weather conditions.
 In addition to wind speed, it has the potential to provide readings for a range of other indicators including air quality and soil moisture content.

-Andy Maginnis, co-founder of thewindop, said: “Too often we turned up at the beach to kite-surf only to find the wind was less than forecast or too gusty, meaning we couldn’t ride.
+Andy Maginnis, co-founder of thewindop: “Too often we turned up at the beach only to find the wind was less than forecast or too gusty, meaning we couldn’t ride.
 What then started as a few chats on the beach and in the pub quickly evolved into a full-scale product.

 “The result is the cAno device: a system sized to update data continuously every 15 minutes during a UK winter and send data at various rates, dependent on application.
 It can also respond to events detected on-board in real-time and users can set alerts through our website for their preferred weather conditions at their local beach.”